charliefog1974/bootcamp/07-JavaScript/07-jQuery.md

 },
 ```

 This may cause my execution to change as follows.
 You could also call ```apod.getRequest()``` on page load or call ```apod.init()``` on a mouse click.
-This is a simple example, so the existence od an ```init()``` method may make a little less sense.
+This is a simple example, so the existence of an ```init()``` method may make a little less sense.
 In more complex examples, the page load would likely have different responsibilities than the click event.
 In this case, one might argue that calling a set of responsibilities in an ```init()``` method violates SRP and that these methods should be called individually in a script; I would not argue this point.
 At some point, you have to make a decision and go with it.

 ```js
 apod.init();